John Lennon Honored On 80th Birthday With Peace Sign Atop New York’s Empire State Building

-John Lennon was honored on the eve of his 80th birthday with a peace sign lit atop New York’s iconic Empire State Building as the city remembered the late Beatle for what would have been his 80th birthday.
-His wife, Yoko Ono, posted a photo of the event on her Instagram page.
+John Lennon was honored on the eve of his 80th birthday with a peace sign lit atop New York’s iconic Empire State Building as the city remembered the late Beatles member for what would have been his 80th birthday.
+His wife, Yoko Ono, posted a short video of the event on her Instagram page.

-The clip showed a shot of the cityscape with the Empire State building at the center of the midtown area.
-The sun was in the midst of setting on the horizon in the snap, which gave the entire backdrop of the snap a lovely glow.
+The clip showed a shot of the cityscape with the Empire State Building at the center of the midtown area.
+The sun was setting on the horizon, which gave the entire backdrop a lovely glow.

 The top of one of the world’s most iconic structures glowed a bright blue.
-Just below the spindle of the building. tower lights were used to project a white peace sign.
+Just below the spindle of the building, tower lights were used to project a white peace sign.
 It rotated around the top and was able to be seen from all angles, from the east to the west side of the city.

 In a caption of the share, Yoko shared that this was the first of several celebrations to honor the music icon.